victorabarros/nsq-service-self-driven/article/README.md

 ### NSQ setup

-The NSQ is compose of 3 services:
+The NSQ is composed of 3 services:

 - **nsqd**
   - manage the messages